elucian/bee/syntax/overview.md

 **Notes:**
 * A rule is declared with keyword _rule_;
 * A rule can resolve a single task;
-* A rule can have input and output parameters;
 * A rule can have optional one or multiple results;
 * A rule can have local variables and constants;
 * A rule can have public attributes;